-Under the Corporation's Employee Share Purchase Plan ("ESPP"), the Corporation matches a portion of the participant's contributions to a maximum of 2.0% of base salary.
-The Corporation's matching obligation is dependent on the employee's contribution years in the plan: less than one year a 33% match; between one and three years a 67% match; between four and seven years a 100% match; and greater than eight years a 133% match.
-This program is available to all regular full-time employees and may, if available, be directed to: a non-registered account; a registered retirement savings plan account; or a registered tax-free savings account.
+Under the ESPP, the Corporation matches a portion of the participant's contributions to a maximum of 2.0% of base salary, or 5.0% of the annual retainer for Board of Director members.
+The Corporation's matching obligation is dependent on the employee's contribution years as a participant in the ESPP: less than one year a 33% match; between one and three years a 67% match; between four and seven years a 100% match; and eight years and greater a 133% match.
+The ESPP is available to all regular full-time employees and may, if available, be directed to: a non-registered account; a registered retirement savings plan account; or a registered tax-free savings account.
 The amounts are considered vested immediately, however the employee is restricted from accessing the Corporation's matching amount for 12 months following the purchase.
-In addition, the plan 'penalizes' transfers or withdrawals prior to 5 years' service in the plan and every five years thereafter.
-Any transfer or withdraw of Common Shares from the plan will result in the matching level being reset to the 33%.
+In addition, the ESPP 'penalizes' transfers or withdrawals prior to 5 years' service in the ESPP and every five years thereafter.
+Any transfer or withdrawal of Common Shares from the ESPP will result in the matching level being reset to 33%.

 Notwithstanding the above, the Board requires the Corporation's executive officers to contribute 5.0% to the ESPP.
-The Corporation matches this amount according to the contribution years in the plan.
-Matching contributions are not made by issuing shares from treasury.
+The Corporation matches this amount according to the contribution years in the ESPP.
+Matching contributions are not made by issuing Common Shares from treasury.

-Termination and Change of Control Agreements
+Termination and Change of Control Benefits